CLIENT KILL

 CLIENT KILL <filter> <value> ... ... <filter> <value>

 With the new form it is possible to kill clients by different attributes instead of killing just by address.
-The following filters are available:
+See below for the list of supported filters.

 It is possible to provide multiple filters at the same time.
-The command will handle multiple filters via logical AND.
-For example:
+Multiple filters are combined using logical AND.

 CLIENT KILL addr 127.0.0.1:12345 type pubsub